sfingram/advent2020/README.md

 ## Day 7

 The first puzzle I solved by creating an inverted index and the second was a simple recursive solution.
 I felt like I struggled with the rust compiler quite a bit to finish this challenge.
 The creation of nested, variable-length data structures feel like they fit this puzzle very well, but also mean figuring out where I need to clone and use mutable references.
 Clippy gave lots of good advice.

+## Day 8

+Practice is paying off: ran into some borrowing issues and was able to resolve them much quicker than I had a few days ago.
+These are "build an interpreter" puzzles.
+The second was a little tricky and I think my solution is kind of stupid because it requires "rewinding" the state of visited instructions.
+Would like it if I could just "pop" to the previous state.
+There's likely a more efficient way to do this, but gotta move on.